right here, write now

 Andrea is a published author in fiction, The Guestbook, and nonfiction for several books including A Lazy Dog’s Guide to Enlightenment and acting as co-author for A Book of Miracles.
 She is a skilled developmental editor, an instructor for the MFA program at the Northwest Institute of Literary Arts, and a webinar presenter for Writers’ Digest.
 She enjoys working with authors who have something meaningful to share and are driven by their enthusiasm and desire to create books that touch lives, make a difference and leave readers with an unforgettable impression.

-Beth Bacon is VP of Content Management at Seattle publishing platform Booktrope, www.booktrope.com.
+Jennifer Gilbert is a Seattle area native who was born to a family that loves the outdoors and athletic endeavors.
+She spent eleven years in corporate marketing before a wakeup call shifted her focus to Books and Publishing.
+She is a Book Marketing Manager at Seattle publishing platform Booktrope, www.booktrope.com.
 The Booktrope platform supports teams of writers, editors, artists, and marketers who work together to create and sell ebooks and print books.
-It’s not traditional publishing, and it’s not self-publishing—it’s a new model where teams of professionals come together, create and market books, and share the royalties.
+It’s not traditional publishing (less focus on bookstores, more creative team approach), and it’s not self-publishing (not all manuscripts are accepted)—it’s a new model where teams of professionals come together, create and market books, and share the royalties.
 Authors are expected to do a lot of social media marketing themselves, but are allowed significant creative involvement in the book production process.
-In addition to serving as Book Marketing Manager for several titles, Beth oversees the editorial process and is responsible for the processes and systems that result in acquisitions.
-Her focus is on children’s and YA books, contemporary romances, and memoirs.
-She also writes a column for www.digitalbookworld.com and e-booksandkids.com.
+In addition to serving as the Book Marketing Manager for many titles, Jennifer project manages, proofs, and provides light edits for a variety of authors.
+Her focus is on Women’s Fiction, Contemporary Romance, Historical Fiction, Paranormal, Fantasy, New Adult, and Young Adult books.
+In her free time, she enjoys spending time with her husband and four-year old son.
+And she can state with conviction that her “job” makes a difference every single day in the lives of her authors.

 Jason Brick came to writing after years of owning and managing brick-and-mortar businesses.
 This unusual background gave him training in business, personal development and coaching.
 He divides his time between writing, speaking to writers about business, and speaking to business owners about writing.